MANIFEST

 Power

-The continued encroachment and integration of cybernetics, or the ‘cybernetization’ of human civilization, takes its roots with the gradual evolution of mathematical concepts and ideas building from it.
+The continuous encroachment and integration of cybernetics, or the ‘cybernetization’ of human civilization, takes its roots with the gradual evolution of mathematical concepts and ideas building from it.
 Generations of human engineers continued the development of the exact science, eventually implementing the extruded ideas in computing and ‘thinking’ machines.
 The latter started being disseminated freely among enthusiasts, who, in turn, attempted to apply them in business applications.
 With the involvement of the ever-expanding strata of the population, social networks came into prominence.
 The emergence of Bitcoin as the first digital means of transaction, one independent of the traditional economic system, marked the beginning of the cybernetization in the financial sector.
 But more important than that aspect, Bitcoin proved it to be fundamentally feasible to create and successfully operate consensus protocols, making it, in turn, possible to establish fully distributed cybernetic communities resistant to any form of external influence, ones that would be controlled exclusively by the rules they themselves set.
-The last remaining sector that the phenomenon of cybernetization should evolutionarily penetrate is the process of management in society – the framework of authoritarian power and underlying politics.
+The last remaining sector that the phenomenon of cybernetization should evolutionarily penetrate is the process of governance of society – the framework of power and underlying politics.

 Taking into account the aforementioned factors, it is necessary to understand and accept that the mission of blockchain technologies resides in the social spectrum and in the political arena in the long term.
 At the same time, the unique properties that consensus protocols are endowed with open up the possibility of creating new social structures that were previously impossible to conceive.
-These structures, existing exclusively in cyberspace, are nevertheless capable of being resistant to the influence of the established system of power, and can therefore exist, develop, and be governed based on their own rules.
+These structures, existing exclusively in cyberspace, are nevertheless capable of being resistant to the influence of the established system of power, and can therefore operate, develop, and be governed based on their own rules.
 Moreover, due to their decentralized nature, governance in these systems is transparent and egalitarian, and free from corruption in one form or another due to the exclusion of the human factor at the level of submission to the accepted rules.

 Cybernetic Community Platforms